- Places to Explore

-Whatever Haworth might have been in the past, today it is Brontë country.
-This old stone-built textile village on the edge of the Yorkshire Moors long ago gave up its own personality and allowed itself to be taken over by the doomed sisters, their powerful novels, and their legions of fans.
-In 1820, when Anne, Emily, and Charlotte were very young, their father moved them and their other three siblings away from their old home in Bradford to Haworth.
+Whatever Haworth might have been in the past, today it’s Brontë country.
+This old stone-built textile village on the edge of the Yorkshire Moors long ago gave up its own personality and allowed itself to be taken over by the literary sisters, their powerful novels, and their legions of fans.
+In 1820, when Anne, Emily, and Charlotte were very young, their father relocated them and their other three siblings away from their old home in Bradford to Haworth.
 The sisters—Emily (author of Wuthering Heights, 1847), Charlotte (Jane Eyre, 1847), and Anne (The Tenant of Wildfell Hall, 1848) were all affected by the stark, dramatic countryside.

 Haworth: Heart of Brontë Country at a Glance